Hawaii Immigration and Nationality Law Firm

 Ms. Hirota served the American Immigration Council (formerly American Immigration Law Foundation) on its Legal Action Center Advisory Committee from 2007-2010.
 She is a lifetime member of the Japan-America Society of Hawaii; a director of the charitable foundation, Dr. Arthur & Bonnie Ennis Foundation, 2004-present; Hawaii Pacific University, Career Services Advisory Council, 2006-2008; and is a member of Hawaii Women Lawyers.

 Ms. Hirota has been chosen by her peers as one of the "Best Lawyers in America" each year since 2008 in the field of Immigration Law.
 She is a frequent public speaker on immigration matters, and has spoken to such groups as Hawaii Public Radio, Hawaii Pacific University, JAG Corps, and the Rotary Club.
 She was called as expert witness on the Violence Against Women Act by the State Prosecutor's office.
 For over eight years, Ms. Hirota hosted a weekly call-in radio show on immigration and nationality issues on KPMW 105.5FM based on Maui.

 Ms. Hirota enjoys practicing yoga.
-She maintains a worm bin at home and enjoys spending time with her family, including two siamese cats, Fred & Celeste.
+She maintains a worm bin at home and enjoys spending time with her family, including two siamese cats, Fred & Ted.
 She is a sports fan, especially of UH basketball and the University of Michigan Wolverines.
 She enjoys a friendly rivalry in the office with Stella, who graduated from that other Michigan school.